takkamdarios/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/LocalReplicationSCALE.md

       Browse to the location of the pool or dataset you want to use to store replicated snapshots and select it so it populates the **Destination** with the path.

    c.
 (Optional) Enter a name for the snapshot in **Task Name**.
-      SCALE populates this field with the default name using the source and destination paths separated by a hyphen, but this default can make locating the snapshot in destination dataset a challenge.
+      SCALE populates this field with the default name using the source and destination paths separated by a hyphen, which can make locating the snapshot in the destination dataset challenging.
-      To make it easier to find the snapshot, give it name easy for you to identify.
+      To make it easier to find the snapshot, give it an easily intentifiable name.
 For example, a replicated task named *dailyfull* for a full file system snapshot taken daily.

 {{< include file="/content/_includes/ReplicationScheduleAndRetentionSteps.md" type="page" >}}